Reletting costs

 75% or more1 weeks rent

-Due to the complexity of individual tenancy arrangements, the RTA does not provide reletting cost calculation services as this is best calculated between parties using the guidance and examples provided above.
+Due to the complexity of individual tenancy arrangements, the RTA does not provide specific advice on reletting cost calculation services and costs are best calculated between parties using the calculations set out in the legislation.

-We have an online reletting costs calculator to support customers to navigate these changes.
-This tool enables tenants/residents and property managers/owners to independently calculate reletting costs based on their specific lease terms and rental agreements.
+To support calculations, we have an online reletting costs calculator.
+This tool enables tenants/residents and property managers/owners who entered into an agreement on or after 30 September 2024 to independently calculate reletting costs based on their specific lease terms and rental agreements.

 The calculator provides a general estimate of reletting costs based on specified legislative guidelines and does not account for any outstanding amounts such as rent arrears, cleaning fees, or damages to the property.
 It does not constitute legal or financial advice and should not be relied upon as such.
 Users should conduct their own calculations tailored to their specific situation.